One-Language/One/README.md

 - Intermediate level
 - Network and API programming
 - Supports Web Programming (in the future)
-  - Automatic generation of corresponding code for both HTML and CSS.
+  - Automatic generation of corresponding code for both CSS and HTML.
 So you won't have to learn more than `One` language to develop a website
   - Uses variables in CSS, so that we can obtain the colors or sizes from the database
   - Auto minify the page results
 - Performance and high speed